 3. Paradiso Perduto

-With live music to keep you entertained while you enjoy seafood and vegetable platters, hearty pasta dishes or some cicchetti (finger food) at the counter.
+With live music to keep you entertained, enjoy seafood dishes and vegetable platters, hearty pasta dishes or some cicchetti (finger foods) at the counter.

-Make sure you book in advance, as it can get very busy in the evening!
+You can’t go wrong with Frittura di Pesce (fried fish) or Il Baccalà Mantecato (creamed dried cod served on slices of crusty bread).
+Make sure you book in advance, as it can get very busy in the evening.

 4. Osteria La Zucca

-Try the Asparagus Flan with Parmesan Fondue or the Zucchini and Almonds Lasagna for the perfect refuel before a busy afternoon of sightseeing!
+As opposed to most Venetian restaurants, they do not serve seafood, so stop by here for a change of pace.
+Try the Asparagus Flan with Parmesan Fondue or the Zucchini and Almonds Lasagna for the perfect refuel before a busy afternoon of sightseeing.

 5. Ostaria Boccadora

-6. Venice Food Tour
+6. Venice Evening Food Tour in Cannaregio District